Erika Skarbø

-Erika Espeseth Skarbø (born 12 June 1987 in Ålesund) is a Norwegian football goalkeeper who currently plays for Arna-Bjørnar in Norway's Toppserien, where she is trained by Reidun Seth.
-She has also played for IL Hødd and Fortuna Ålesund.
+Erika Espeseth Skarbø (born 12 June 1987 in Ålesund) is a Norwegian former footballer who played as a goalkeeper.
+She has played for IL Hødd and Fortuna Ålesund.

 Skarbø is also a member of the Norway women's national football team, having made her senior team debut on 12 February 2007 in a match against France.
 Skarbø has made 8 senior appearances for Norway, and has 45 youth team caps.
 She was the reserve keeper for the Norwegian squad that placed fourth in the 2007 Women's World Cup held in China.

 After Skarbø competed with Christine Colombo Nilsen and Ingrid Hjelmseth for the No. 1 goalkeeper position, Bjarne Berntsen announced on 2 May 2008 that Skarbø would be Norway's new No. 1 GK, replacing long-time keeper, Bente Nordby.